CipherZemo/url-shortner-service/README.md

 ---

 ## Features
+The project includes a user registration and login system.
+Authenticated users get access to a private dashboard where they can view a history of all the links they've created, along with their corresponding short URLs and real-time click counts.
+This transforms the project from a simple utility into a portfolio-ready, multi-user web application, demonstrating your ability to handle data relationships, build protected APIs, and manage user state in a full-stack environment.
+The final application will be robust, scalable, and feature-rich, laying the groundwork for a potential future business.

+### Key features include:-
 -   **Anonymous URL Shortening:** Any visitor can quickly shorten a URL without needing an account.
 -   **User Authentication:** A complete JWT-based authentication system for user registration and login.
 -   **Password Hashing:** User passwords are securely hashed using `bcryptjs` before being stored.